 This is the ideal short tour if you want to explore Central America’s ancient temples, Caribbean beaches and colonial cities without breaking the bank.
 Mexico, Belize and Guatemala are all covered extensively, and while you’ll want to stay and keep exploring, this is a great option for the adventure traveller who may have other commitments at home.

-With the world’s attention firmly fixed on Brazil during the FIFA World Cup in July 2014, it’s no wonder everyone’s now wanting to get a piece of the action.
-This incredibly popular tour visits the vibrant capitals of Buenos Aires and Montevideo before heading to the colossal Iguazú Falls, one of the wonders of the natural world.
+Explore the vibrant city of Buenos Aires before heading to the colossal Iguazú Falls, one of the wonders of the natural world.
 You’ll end up in the home of football, Rio de Janeiro, where world-famous beaches, rainforest-covered mountains and colonial architecture combine with Latin-American passion to create one of the most beautiful and atmospheric cities in the world.

-Browse Tucan Travel’s group tours or start planning your tour for 2015 here.
+Browse Tucan Travel’s group tours or start planning your tour for the future here.